nosas/blog/keras_tuner_tensorboard/article.md

 ### Model summary comparison

-The tuned model significantly improved over the baseline model in regards to test set predictions and evaluation.
+The tuned model significantly improved over the baseline model with regard to test set predictions and evaluation.
 However, the tuned model is over 4x the size of the baseline model!

 Comparing the model summaries below, we can see that the tuned model has significantly more parameters than the baseline model.